abhinavdc/abhinav.xyz/src/pages/articles/2019-04-04---Podcasts-To-Follow/index.md

 ---
-title: 3 Awesome Web Development Podcasts You Should Never Miss
+title: Tech Podcasts You Should Listen To As A Web Dev
 date: '2019-04-04T01:11:00.000Z'
 layout: post
 draft: false